If you think indoor comfort is important, then ductwork should matter to you – and it should matter a lot.

 - Leakage: Leaky ductwork creates uncomfortable conditions and drives up your energy bills.
 A leaky return duct can also lead to poor indoor air quality when it pulls air from your attic or crawl space.
 For these reasons, we guarantee 5% or less duct leakage for every installation.

 - Balance: The static pressure inside your ductwork is like blood pressure in your body.
-It’s a measure of amount of air resistance inside your ducts.
+It’s a measure of the amount of air resistance inside your ducts.
 In a balanced system, there won’t be excessive static pressure – the pressure balance will be sufficient to properly circulate and distribute air throughout your home.
 Any restrictions in your ductwork can create undue static pressure, something we go to great lengths to avoid.

 Few heating and air contractors take the same painstaking measures that we do to ensure proper airflow, balance your system, and minimize leakage.
-For this reason, having PV install your ductwork is rarely the cheapest option.
+For this reason, having PV Heating & Air install your ductwork is rarely the cheapest option.
 But since HVAC isn’t a commodity service, price probably isn’t your primary concern when installing new ductwork, right?

 1. Perform a room-by-room Manual J load calculation